elvispolimi/muDock/vina/README.md

 $$\text{score} = \sum_{i,j \in \text{interacting pairs}} E_{\text{pair}}(d_{ij})$$

+<i>Since this loop contains no loop-carried data dependencies, it represents the prime candidate for parallelization: the computation of pairwise interactions was distributed across CUDA threads, followed by a parallel reduction to aggregate the final score.</i>

 The pairwise energy $E_{\text{pair}}$ is computed as a function of the surface distance $d_{ij}$ between atom $i$ and atom $j$:

 $$d_{ij} = r_{ij} - (R_{ti} + R_{tj})$$